BartlettJE/statsresdesign/docs/10-BayesEst.md

   formula = Schroeder_model1, # formula we defined above
   data = Schroeder_data, # Data frame we're using
   family = gaussian(), # What distribution family do we want for the likelihood function?
-Many examples we use in psychology are Gaussian, but check the documentation for options prior = prior, # priors we stated above sample_prior = TRUE, # Setting this to true includes the prior in the object, so we can include it on plots later seed = 1908, file = "Models/Schroeder_model1" #Save the model as a .rds file
+Many examples we use in psychology are Gaussian, but check the documentation for options prior = priors, # priors we stated above sample_prior = TRUE, # Setting this to true includes the prior in the object, so we can include it on plots later seed = 1908, file = "Models/Schroeder_model1" #Save the model as a .rds file